amymgardiner/PostCSS-Practice/README.md

 - Once you know how to set it up, it's really easy to just plug and play all these different things that you might need on any individual project.

 File Organization
-- One main CSS stylsheet with several other smaller CSS files
+- One main CSS stylsheet with several other smaller CSS files - One single file for production, but can break it down while working on it and make it easier to find styles and maintain the code.
-- Similar to Sass functionality
+- Similar to Sass functionality.
 - Kevin has another video about organization: [Get your stylesheets more organized with Sass partials](https://www.youtube.com/watch?v=9Ld-aOKsEDk)
+-